-BHIPP provides in-person training and educational opportunities through Grand Rounds at hospitals across the state, regionally-based CME conferences, and in-office presentations and in-services at practice and departmental meetings.
+BHIPP provides in-person and web-based training and educational opportunities through Grand Rounds at hospitals across the state, regional CME conferences, and in-office presentations and in-services at practice and departmental meetings.

 Below is a schedule of upcoming conferences and events.
-For more information on scheduling an in-office presentation, please contact Janna Steinberg.
+For more information or to schedule a training talk for your practice, please contact 855-MD-BHIPP (632-4477) or email firstname.lastname@example.org

 By diagnosis/presenting concern: